tsepeti/rnative-splash/docs/ios-installation.md

 Drag **SplashScreenResource** folder to your project if you want change image, replace **splash.png** or add a image with your custom name.

 <img align="left" src="images/ios.gif" />

+Let's run again later.

+    yarn ios

+it's that simple 🎉🎉🎉🎉🎉🎉🎉

+You can continue to [Usage](usage.md) it here.